rdmpage/long-process-php-test/README.md

 # Long running PHP process testing

 Exploring running long processes via a web server.
 Goal is to implement something like the [Asynchronous Request-Reply pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/async-request-reply).
 Initially just exploring how to call an external PHP script from a web page, and getting this work on Heroku.
 Then will move to API and web clients so we can support long-running jobs in the browser.
+See also [REST API Design for Long-Running Tasks](https://restfulapi.net/rest-api-design-for-long-running-tasks/).

 ## Asynchronous Request-Reply pattern